Linuxfabrik/monitoring-plugins/check-plugins/mysql-aria/README.rst

     "Check Interval Recommendation",        "Once an hour"
     "Can be called without parameters",     "No"
     "Compiled for",                         "Linux, Windows"
-    "Requirements",                         "User with no privileges, locked down to ``127.0.0.1`` - for example ``monitoring\@127.0.0.1``.
-Usernames in MySQL/MariaDB are limited to 16 chars in specific versions."
     "3rd Party Python modules",             "``pymysql``"